MassimilianoIaschi/massimilianoiaschi.github.io/_projects/peristalsis_project.md

 related_publications: false
 ---

-Between 2023 and 2024 we performed multiple biological experiments on centipedes in confined environments.
-Among various interesting behaviors, we discovered that centipedes often make use of an earthworm-like motion called peristalsis when their legs are not enough to propel them forward or when they are unable to use them.
+Between 2023 and 2024 we performed **multiple biological experiments on centipedes in confined environments**.
+Among various interesting behaviors, we discovered that centipedes often make use of an earthworm-like motion called **peristalsis when their legs are not enough to propel** them forward or when they are unable to use them.

 <br>

 Such observations, as well as the common knowledge that other great obstacle-climbers, legged elongate animals such as caterpillars use such motion too, convinced us of the importance of peristalsis in multilegged.
-Therefore we decided to design a multilegged robot capable of not only using a vertical body wave to propel forward, but also a peristaltic wave.
+Therefore we decided to **design a multilegged robot capable of** not only using **a vertical body wave** to propel forward, but also **a peristaltic wave**.

 <br>